 - The entry transition

-Use the following blocks (Scene > Game Flow) to perform a scene change.
+Use the following blocks (under Scene > Game Flow) to perform a scene change.

 You can preview all of these transitions in the following demo.

 In this simple example, we’ll make the hero enter the cave once he steps into the cave’s door, represented by a Region.

 I opted to use a “Actor Type Enters Region” event and placed a Region over the door to detect entry.